 A Medical Biller and Coder is a vital part of the medical team.
 Working with doctors, patients, and insurance companies ensure that each party is diagnosed and billed correctly for medical services.

 Your job is of the utmost importance, because you are responsible for not only making sure the patient receives the proper coverage but also for protecting patient identity by inputting data and codes correctly.
-If this sounds like the perfect job opportunity for you, view our updated healthcare class schedule and enroll now to become a Medical Assistant.
+If this sounds like the perfect job opportunity for you, view our updated healthcare class schedule and enroll now to become a Medical Biller.